 Democratic Member Control

-CTFC is a democratic organizations controlled by its members, who actively participate in setting our policies and making decisions.
+CTFC is a democratic organization controlled by our members, who actively participate in setting our policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
-Members have equal voting rights (one member, one vote).
+Member-owners have equal voting rights (one member, one vote).

 Member Economic Participation

-Members contribute equitably to, and democratically control, the capital of their co-operative.
-The economic benefits the CTFC’s operations are returned to the owners, reinvested in the co-op, or used to provide owner services.
+Members contribute equitably to, and democratically control, the capital of the co-operative.
+The economic benefits derived from the CTFC’s operations are returned to the owners, reinvested in the co-op, or used to provide owner services.

 Autonomy and Independence